-Do you see water puddled near the toilet?
-Don’t put your head in the sand.
-Left unaddressed, your toilet will continue leaking slowly with each flush, allowing unsanitary water to pool on the bathroom floor and potentially causing expensive mold damage and rot in the subfloor.
+Do you notice water pooling around the toilet?
+Don’t delay.
+Left unaddressed, your toilet will continue leaking slowly with each flush, allowing unsanitary water to pool on the bathroom floor and potentially causing potentially dangerous mold damage and rot in the subfloor.

-A toilet leaking at the base often signifies a damaged wax ring.
-This piece of equipment is designed to create a tight seal between the toilet base and the drainpipe.
+A toilet oozing water at the base often is a sign of a damaged wax ring.
+This piece of equipment is supposed to create a tight seal between the toilet base and the drainpipe.
 When it quits working, water may seep out every time you flush.
-Fortunately, it’s easy to find the source of the leak and troubleshoot the problem.
-If you decide the wax ring needs to be replaced, we suggest reaching out to a plumber for professional toilet repair.
+Fortunately, it’s simple to test the source of the leak and pinpoint the problem.
+If you determine the wax ring needs to be replaced, we advise hiring a plumber for quality toilet repair

 Test Your Leaky Toilet

-Sometimes, a nearby leak can make the toilet appear to be leaking at the base.
-Follow these steps to find out precisely where the water is leaking from.
+Occasionally, a nearby leak can make the toilet seem like it is leaking at the base.
+Follow these steps to find out specifically where the water is escaping from.

 Check for Condensation

 The “leak” around your toilet may not be a leak at all.
-It’s possible, water vapor could be condensing on the bowl or tank and running down onto the floor.
-To check for this, soak up any standing water with a towel and flush the toilet.
-Look carefully —if no more water pools around the base, condensation is the likely culprit.
-Turning on the exhaust fan when you shower is an easy solution.
+Rather, water vapor could be condensing on the bowl or tank and running down onto the floor.
+To check for this, wipe up any standing water with a rag and flush the toilet.
+Look carefully —if no additional water pools around the base, condensation is the likely cause.
+Turning on the exhaust fan when you shower is an easy fix.

 Examine the Toilet Tank

-Feel around the exterior of the tank for any wetness.
-To rule out condensation, clean up any droplets with a towel.
-Then, examine it again, looking for loose bolts or cracked porcelain leaking water onto the floor.
-Tighten any loose bolts you see.
-If the tank is cracked, you’ll need to replace your toilet.
+Look closely around the outside of the tank for any wetness.
+To rule out condensation, wipe up any droplets with a dry washcloth.
+Then, examine it again, checking for loose bolts or cracked porcelain leaking water onto the floor.
+Tighten any loose bolts you notice.
+If the tank is damaged, you’ll need to replace your toilet.

 Inspect the Water Hose

-Check the cold-water supply line located on the back of the toilet.
+Examine the cold-water supply line behind the toilet.
 A loose connection, defective hose or malfunctioning shut-off valve may cause a leak.
 If tightening the fittings doesn’t fix the problem, you may need a plumber to replace the water supply hose.

 Tighten the Tee Bolts

-If these troubleshooting tips don’t solve the problem, your toilet is most likely leaking at the base like you suspected.
-Before reaching out to a plumber, try tightening the tee bolts that attach the toilet to the floor.
-You may need to remove the decorative plastic caps with a putty knife or flathead screwdriver to access the bolt at the bottom of.
-Be careful not to tighten it too much, as this could crack the porcelain.
-If the bolts spin freely, you might need to buy new ones.
+If these troubleshooting tips prove unhelpful, your toilet is more likely than not leaking at the base like you suspected.
+Before calling a plumber, try tightening the tee bolts that secure the toilet to the floor.
+You may need to pry off the decorative plastic caps with a putty knife or flathead screwdriver to reach the bolt at the bottom of.
+Be careful not to screw the bolt too tight, as this could damage the porcelain.
+If the bolts spin freely, you may need to replace them.

 Look for Signs of a Worn-Out Wax Ring

-If bolting the toilet tighter to the floor doesn’t fix the problem, a damaged wax ring could be the cause after all.
-Besides water soaking the floor around the toilet, you may smell a sewage smell, indicating a broken sewer line seal.
-And if the toilet wobbles, this could mean it’s sitting on a broken flange, the component that connects the flush system to the plumbing line.
-A rocking toilet might also point to a soft subfloor resulting from the leak, which demands immediate attention to prevent the problem from doing more damage.
+If bolting the toilet tighter to the floor doesn’t stop the leaking, a faulty wax ring could be the problem after all.
+Besides water pooling around the toilet, you may detect a sewage smell, indicating a broken sewer line seal.
+And if the toilet wobbles, this may mean it’s sitting on a broken flange, the piece of equipment that connects the flush system to the plumbing line.
+A rocking toilet might also indicate a soft subfloor resulting from the leak, which needs immediate attention to prevent the problem from causing more problems.

 Hire a Plumber to Replace the Wax Ring

-If you discover that a faulty wax ring is indeed the problem, fixing it necessitates removing the toilet, replacing the ring and reinstalling the toilet.
-While it’s possible to complete the repair without a plumbing license, DIY toilet removal is not recommended.
-Here’s why you should leave the issue to a qualified plumber:
+If you determine that a broken wax ring is indeed the problem, resolving it involves removing the toilet, replacing the ring and reinstalling the toilet.
+While it’s possible to do the fix without a plumbing license, DIY toilet removal is not recommended.
+Here’s why you should leave the job to a certified plumber:

-- Porcelain is a surprisingly delicate material.
-If you drop the toilet on the floor or hit it too hard with a plumbing tool, it could break, forcing you to pay for a toilet replacement along with everything else.
+• Porcelain is a sometimes brittle material.
+If you drop the toilet on the floor or hit it too hard with a plumbing tool, it could chip, forcing you to pay for a toilet replacement along with everything else.

-- Lifting and lowering the large plumbing fixture is a two-person task.
+• Lifting and lowering the cumbersome plumbing fixture is a two-person job.
 Even then, poor lifting techniques could leave you with an strained back.

-- Checking for water-damaged subflooring requires a trained eye.
-And if any damage has been done, it should be fixed/repaired before reinstalling the toilet, something a plumber can help guide you through.
+• Checking for water-damaged subflooring requires a experienced eye.
+And if any damage has been done, it should be fixed/repaired before reinstalling the toilet, something a plumber can help coordinate.

-- If you detect that the entire flange underneath the toilet is damaged, it will need to be replaced.
-This is even more challenging than repairing the wax ring.
+• If you discover the entire flange at the bottom of the toilet is damaged, it will need to be replaced.
+This is even harder than repairing the wax ring.

-- Removing the toilet, making the needed fix and reinstalling it can take a few hours, if not longer.
-You probably have better things to do, giving you yet another reason to leave the job to a plumber.
+• Removing the toilet, making the necessary fix and reinstalling it can take a few hours, if not longer.
+You probably have better things you’d rather be doing, giving you yet another reason to leave the repair to a plumber.

 Schedule Toilet Repair with an Expert Plumber

-At Climate Control Service Experts, resolving toilet leaks is one of our specialties.
-Whether you follow the troubleshooting tips outlined above before calling, or you want us to handle the whole job from start to finish, we’ve got you covered.
-Every job is backed by our 100% satisfaction guarantee,* so sit back, take it easy, and let us take care of it.
-To schedule superior toilet repair in your area, please contact Climate Control Service Experts today!
+At Service Experts Heating, Air Conditioning & Plumbing, repairing toilet leaks is one of our fortes.
+Whether you go through the troubleshooting tips outlined above before scheduling an appointment, or you want us to handle everything from start to finish, we’ve got you covered.
+Every job is backed by our 100% satisfaction guarantee,* so sit back, take it easy, and let us complete the repair.
+To schedule dependable toilet repair in your community, please contact Service Experts Heating, Air Conditioning & Plumbing today

 *Not applicable to the Advantage Program.
 See your signed Advantage Program Agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.